End income and family discrimination against tenants

-Do not reject an application or advise a landlord not to accept a tenant simply because they receive benefits.
-You must consider the tenant’s full circumstances to understand the merits of their application.
+Don’t reject an application, or advise a landlord not to accept a tenant, simply because they receive benefits or have children.
+You must first consider the tenant’s full circumstances to understand the merits of their application.

-For example, landlords may feel concerned if benefits are paid in arrears.
-But by looking at a tenant’s circumstances, you may find they can pay the rent in advance with savings (or other means) until their benefit payments start.
+Some landlords may feel concerned about benefits being paid in arrears.
+But, by looking at a tenant’s individual situation, you may find that they can pay the rent in advance with savings (or other means) until their benefit payments start.

-Most agents have processes in place to establish how suitable prospective tenants will be, including affordability checks and character references.
-You must ensure that your processes do not discriminate against tenants receiving benefits.
+Most agents have processes in place to establish how suitable prospective tenants are, including affordability checks and character references.
+You must make sure that your processes don’t discriminate against tenants receiving benefits or with children.

 Giving landlords the right advice

-The value of good letting agents is the advice that they can give their clients.
-Many small and accidental landlords rely on their agents to tell them how to meet their legal duties.
+The value of a good letting agent is the advice that they can give to their clients.
+Many landlords rely on their agents to tell them how to meet their legal duties.